leitstand/leitstand-inventory/leitstand-inventory-model/README.md

 A managed element is managed by Leitstand applications whereas an unmanaged element is stored for the sake of documentation only.

-The `Metric` entity describes a metric that can be sampled from an element.
-An element can provide multiple metrics and a metric can be provided by different elements.

 The `Image` entity describes a software image that can be installed on an element.
 An image is bound to an element role and to a platform.
 Multiple images per element can be stored in the inventory.